My Hiking Guide for Diamond Hill at Connemara National Park

 After Your Hike

 Once you’re done with your hike, check out the small town of Letterfrack for a quick meal.
-There’s a few dining options located around the main intersection in town.
+There are a few dining options located around the main intersection in town.
 They all looked good and the smells emanating from Cloverfox Connemara in particular smelled great.

-We wanted lighter fare so we walked across the road to Kabo Café.
-This café was a delightful little gem!
+We wanted lighter fare, so we walked across the road to Kabo Café.
 Kabo’s is a cute little café with soup, sandwiches, burgers and various breakfast items.
-There are a few tables inside but these were closed to patrons when we visited due to COVID-19 restrictions.
+There are a few tables inside, but these were closed to patrons when we visited due to COVID-19 restrictions.
 They do have outdoor seating weather permitting.

 I had an open sandwich on sourdough bread with local goat cheese and salad.
 I’m not a big open sandwich fan but this was very good.
 The local goat cheese was especially excellent.

-Here are some suggestions for things to do near Connemara National Park if you are looking for more to do before heading back to Galway.
+Here are some suggestions for things to do in and near Connemara National Park if you’re looking for more to do before heading back to Galway.

 Clifden and the Sky Road

-Ireland could be called the country of road trips, and here’s another worth checking out while you’re in Connemara.
+Ireland could be called the country of road trips, and here’s another worth checking out while you’re in Connemara National Park.
 The start and end of the Sky Road loop is located in Clifden, the major town of the region.
 Along this route you’ll see sweeping views of Ireland’s west coast and get to drive near the ruins of Clifden Castle.

 The drive itself is only 9.5 miles long.
 However, it will take about 20 minutes to get to Clifden from Connemara National Park.